All emergency services

 Standards are extremely basic in rural areas.

-There are a few international-standard private facilities in major cities.
+There are a few international-standard private facilities in major cities – these clinics can be very expensive to access.

 Before you're treated, private facilities need either: